Neuronspeeed/A-J/README.md

 # Latent Thinking Experiment

-This project implements a experiment to test whether AI models can "think" about a problem while appearing to work on something completely unrelated.
-It explores whether hidden cognitive processes can be captured and transferred between AI sessions.
+Test whether AI models can "think" about a problem while appearing to work on something completely unrelated.
+Hidden cognitive processes can be captured and transferred between AI sessions?

 ## 🧠 What is "Latent Thinking"?